 Here at the Long Island Treatment Center, we offer outpatient treatment for alcoholism.
 If you’re in the mild levels of the disease an outpatient program may be the right choice for you.
 You will be able to participate fully in the recovery program but maintain your regular schedule and remain living at home.
 Depending on your specific problem, your doctor will recommend whether inpatient or outpatient would be the best course of treatment for you.

 Ready to Get Well?
-Long Island Recovery Center is Here to Help You
+Long Island Treatment Center is Here to Help You

-The professionals here at the Long Island Recovery Center look forward to providing you with the information and resources you need to find your Long Island rehab.
+The professionals here at the Long Island Treatment Center look forward to providing you with the information and resources you need to find your Long Island rehab.
 If you think you have a problem with alcohol it’s a good idea to get help right away.
 Talk to your doctor about the potential of rehab and if it would benefit you.
 The best thing you can do is put yourself, your health, and the relationships in your life above your addiction to alcohol.